-Site plan control is a key mechanism to implement the Hamlet Design policies of this Plan and the Hamlet of Glen Williams Hamlet Design and Heritage Guidelines.
+Site plan control is a key mechanism to implement the Urban-Hamlet Design policies of this Plan and the Hamlet of Glen Williams Urban-Hamlet Design and Heritage Guidelines.
 The Hamlet guidelines shall form the basis for site plan approval including the review and approval of building elevations to the satisfaction of the Town of Halton Hills.
-The Town may also require a Design Brief in support of a site plan application.
+The Town may also require an Urban-Design Brief in support of a site plan application.